approach0/docs/src/internals.md

 4. [My graduate thesis](https://github.com/tkhost/tkhost.github.io/raw/master/opmes/thesis-ref.pdf)

-Although Approach0 is a complete rewrite based on previous prototype (OPMES), the basic idea of searching math expression is remain unchanged.
+Although Approach0 is a complete rewrite based on previous prototype (OPMES), the basic ideas of searching math expression remain unchanged in both systems.
+Approach0 mainly adds:

+1. Combine math-only search with fulltext search
+2. Adds some feature (e.g. math expression wildcards)
+3. Better code framework

+on top of OPMES.

 I will write more details on the internals of Approach0 in the future, especially when somebody has requested.